 The site of the school is a former strawberry field.
 In turn, Kéré will have vegetable patches created on the buildings’ curved roofs in order to minimise the footprint and offer users the chance to deal with food production and food consumption in an ecologically and pedagogically aware manner.
 Children’s wishes were directly incorporated into the design in multiple areas, for example the idea of a central fireplace being a meeting and assembly place.
 The first of the main buildings should be ready by 2022, with the additional buildings progressively following in the years thereafter.

 Another project that is just as ambitious was created in Germany’s first “Fahrradmodellquartier” (“Model Cycling Quarter”) on the campus of Bremen’s City University of Applied Sciences.
 The quarter’s central meeting point is FahrradRepairCafé (Bicycle Repair Cafe), which was honoured at the ICONIC AWARDS 2020: Innovative Architecture.
 The cafe appeals to students and residents equally, with its service workshop, a workshop offering and events.
 Thanks to its open glass construction, the repair cafe can be experienced by the whole neighbourhood.
 All residents can take advantage of the repair service and the hire service for cargo bikes and electric bikes with trailers, along with the repair courses and events offered by volunteers.
 For students of architecture and of civil, energy and environmental engineering, the building will serve as a real-life laboratory.
-Modern, climate-friendly architecture, a timber frame construction and low-carbon building services can be experienced directly on-site.
+Modern, climate-friendly, and social architecture, a timber frame construction and low-carbon building services can be experienced directly on-site.
 A food and restaurant offering is the finishing touch on the concept.

 The design and engineering were based on the principles of sustainable construction, particularly with regard to the structure and choice of recyclable construction materials.
 The striking building was designed as a folded timber structure and features transparent elements in its facade.
 Green roof retention ensures a cooling effect through the evaporation of rainwater.
 Combining integrated battery storage with a pellet stove enables regenerative power consumption and reduces carbon emissions to a minimum.
 As for the interior, the sustainability factor was also considered when selecting furnishings made of recycled materials.